The Rise of Starlink: Why It Matters Now

-- What Starlink is and why it matters
+- What Starlink is and why it matters for business

 - How ServicePoint enhances enterprise Starlink deployments

-- How to optimize Starlink performance
+- Ways to optimize Starlink performance over time

 - What’s next: Starlink V2 Mini satellites and future upgrades

-- Common questions about Starlink deployment (FAQ)
+- Answers to common Starlink deployment questions (FAQ)

 - High-Speed Internet: 100–300 Mbps typical

-- Low Latency: 40–70ms (vs. 600ms+ for older systems)
+- Low Latency: 40–70ms (versus 600ms+ for legacy satellite)

 - Global Reach: Service even in remote, rural, and mobile areas